 One tax statement, Form RRB-1099 (only sent to U.S. citizens or residents), shows the SSEB portion of tier I or special minimum guaranty payments made during the tax year, the amount of any such benefits that an annuitant may have repaid to the RRB during the tax year, and the net amount of these payments after subtracting the repaid amount.
-The amount of any offset for workers' compensation and the amount of Federal income tax withheld from these payments are also shown.
+The amount of any offset for workers' compensation, the amount of federal income tax withheld from these payments, and Medicare premiums deducted are also shown.

 The other tax statement, Form RRB-1099-R (also only sent to U.S. citizens or residents), shows the NSSEB portion of tier I, tier II, and supplemental annuity paid to the annuitant during the tax year, and may show an employee contribution amount.
 The NSSEB portion of tier I along with tier II are considered contributory pension amounts and are shown as a single combined amount in the Contributory Amount Paid box (Item 4) on the statement.
 The supplemental annuity is considered a noncontributory pension amount and is shown as a separate item on the statement.
+Medicare premium deductions will be reported on Form RRB-1099-R if the annuitant does not receive Form RRB-1099.